200percentmicky/chadmusic/docs/setup/starting_the_bot.md

 # Starting the bot
 If you followed the installation guide section-by-section, you should now be able to run the bot for the first time.
-You can start the bot by running the following command:
+Before you start your bot, you must set your bot's token and application ID in the bot's environment variables.
+You can learn more about how to configure your bot's variables in **[Configuration > Environment Variables](../configuration/env_variables.md)**.
+Once you finished configuring your bot's variables, you can start the bot by running the following command:

 ```
 $ npm run bot